julian3b/julian3b/replit.md

 This is a full-stack AI chatbot web application designed to provide a modern, interactive conversational experience with an AI assistant.
 Built with React, Express, and TypeScript, the application focuses on user authentication, personalized AI interactions, and a unique "Worlds" feature for creating distinct AI personalities and contexts.
 The project aims to offer a highly customizable and engaging platform for diverse conversational needs, from productivity to creative roleplay.

+## Recent Changes

+- **October 25, 2025**: Added delete message functionality for world chats - each message in world chats now has a trash icon button that allows users to delete individual messages from Azure storage
+- **October 25, 2025**: Fixed message display to include full Azure message IDs - ensures all message data from Azure is properly stored and accessible for operations like deletion
+- **October 24, 2025**: Moved World Settings to icon-based navigation - replaced tab with globe icon button next to user menu, hidden when not logged in for cleaner interface
+- **October 24, 2025**: Made world headers clickable in World Settings - clicking a world card header navigates directly to that world's chat tab for faster access

 ## User Preferences

 Preferred communication style: Simple, everyday language.